Slash Commands

 Type /

-in the chat to see a unified menu containing both types of commands.
-The menu shows both custom workflow commands and mode-switching commands in the same interface.
+in the chat to see a unified menu containing all available commands.
+The menu shows custom workflow commands, mode-switching commands, and built-in commands in the same interface.

-- Unified Menu: Both custom commands and mode-switching commands appear together
+- Unified Menu: All command types appear together

 - Autocomplete: Start typing to filter commands (e.g.,